Basic Knowledge Of US Stock Options

 Exercise Instructions

 If a user still holds an options position after the option expires, Longbridge will “exercise the option” or “waive the exercise rights” on the user’s behalf.
-At the same time, the user will not be able to exercise the option.
+At present, Long Bridge does not support the manual exercise of options.

 Exercise

-Call options: If strike price < underlying stocks’ settlement price, then they are OTM options.
+Call options: If strike price < underlying stocks’ settlement price, then they are ITM options.

-Put options: If strike price > underlying stocks’ settlement price, then they are OTM options.
+Put options: If strike price > underlying stocks’ settlement price, then they are ITM options.

 Call options: The user will buy the corresponding underlying stock at the exercise price.
 After the exercise of the option, the funds for buying the underlying stock will be deducted, and the underlying stock obtained by the exercise will be added to the user’s position.